fraud-intelligence-limited/fil-documentation/src/overview/tokenomics.md

 ## Subscription types

-FIB provides its users with the following two types of subscriptions:
+FIB provides its users with the following two types of subscription:

 #### Freemium